kubevirt/user-guide/installation/README.md

 ## Client side `virtctl` deployment

-Basic VirtualMachine operations can be performed with the stock `kubectl` utility.
+Basic VirtualMachineInstance operations can be performed with the stock `kubectl` utility.
 However, the `virtctl` binary utility is required to use advanced features such as:

 * Serial and graphical console access

 It also provides convenience commands for:

-* Starting and stopping VirtualMachines
+* Starting and stopping VirtualMachineInstances
-* Live migrating VirtualMachines
+* Live migrating VirtualMachineInstances

 The most recent version of the tool can be retrieved from the [official release page](https://github.com/kubevirt/kubevirt/releases).